adamcorren/pandas_flash_cards/README.md

 # Pandas Flash Cards
 #### Introducing my very first program, created with Excel and pandas.

-This program utilizes pandas and Excel files to create custom flashcards.
+This program utilises pandas and Excel files to create custom flashcards.
 The program will keep track of your progress by tracking the following stats:

 - Counting the number of times each question has been asked
 - Calculating the success rate for each question